ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

 Customers divide systems into zones for development, pre-production, production, and so on.
 The API management platform is also deployed in each zone.
 APIs are developed and tested in the development zone and then deployed to the next zone, and so on.
 This means that a deployment concept is needed, which should be automated if possible to promote the APIs and policies from one stage to the next.
 How the exact process is set up depends on the requirements of your company, for example, to use release artifacts or not, and which groups of people have which responsibilities.

-There are two deployment artifacts in the AMPLIFY API Management solution:
+There are two deployment artifacts in the Amplify API Management solution:

 * **Policies**: Generally valid policies that are referenced by different APIs.
 These policies map security, routing, integration, and other use cases.
 They are developed by policy developers using Policy Studio and have their own deployment pipeline.
 They are deployed relatively rarely.
 * **API**: The API is defined by the API specification and the API configuration.
 It is developed by service providers and deployed as a single unit.